ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 provide confidentiality protection for the unprotected requests and responses, plus protections for traffic analysis; see {{ta}}.

-Unsecured requests - such those with the "http" scheme as opposed to the "https" scheme - MUST NOT be used if the Oblivious Gateway and Target Resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.
+Nonsecure requests - such those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and Target Resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.